ilabcode/pyhgf/docs/source/notebooks/0-Creating_networks.md

 $$\mathcal{F} = \{f_1, ..., f_n\}$$

 In this set, each update function is linked to a node from the node indexes $n \in 1, ..., k$ to which the function should apply.
-The most standard uses of the HGF only require continuous and/or binary update functions for input and states node that can be found in the {ref}`pyhgf.continuous` and {ref}`pyhgf.binary` sub-modules.
+The most standard uses of the HGF only require continuous and/or binary update functions for input and states node that can be found in the {py:func}`pyhgf.updates` sub-module.

 The dynamic of belief propagation dynamics (which part of the network should be updated and in which order) are controlled by the ordered update sequence